Skip to Content

 You are very important to a successful conclusion of a criminal investigation.
 It is normal for you to feel anxious about providing information to law enforcement personnel and testifying in court.
 However, if such help is not given, the person who committed the crime may go undetected and unpunished.

-Florida law prohibits any person from using intimidation, physical force, threats, or attempts to do so, or engages in misleading conduct, or offers any benefit or gain, with the intent to influence testimony or induce a victim/witness not to testify, or to hinder the investigation or proceedings.
-Florida law also prohibits retaliation against victims/ witnesses.
+Florida law prohibits any person from using intimidation, physical force, threats, or attempts to do so, or engages in misleading conduct, or offers any benefit or gain, with the intent to influence testimony or induce a victim or witness not to testify, or to hinder the investigation or proceedings.
+Florida law also prohibits retaliation against victims and witnesses.
 These acts are serious crimes.
 Law enforcement agencies, prosecutors and courts will act upon them promptly.

 If you are threatened, intimidated or believe a person has attempted or is attempting to influence your testimony, or if you or any member of your family in any way feels threatened, immediately contact the Volusia Sheriff’s Office or any local law enforcement agency.
 The Sheriff’s Office will take the appropriate steps to enhance your protection as a victim or witness during all phases of the criminal investigation and in any judicial proceedings.